swais23/climate-viewer/README.md

 ## DAGs

 ### `noaa_daily_dag`
-This DAG processes NOAA raw climate data from an S3 bucket, extracts relevant information, and transforms it into a structured format.
+This DAG processes NOAA climate data from an S3 bucket, extracts relevant information, and transforms it into a structured format.

 **Tasks:**
 1. `noaa_raw_load` - Loads raw daily NOAA data using DuckDB.
-2. `noaa_pivot_data` - Transforms raw data into a structured format in PostgreSQL.
+2. `noaa_pivot_data` - Reshapes and normalizes data in PostgreSQL.

 ### `noaa_backfill_dag`
-This DAG allows historical NOAA data backfilling of a user-defined date range.
+This DAG allows backfilling of historical NOAA data for a user-defined date range.

 **Tasks:**
 1. `noaa_raw_load` - Loads raw historical NOAA data using DuckDB.
-2. `noaa_pivot_data` - Transforms raw data into a structured format in PostgreSQL.
+2. `noaa_pivot_data` - Reshapes and normalizes data in PostgreSQL.

 ### `noaa_lookup_dag`
 This DAG manages lookup tables (stations, states, and countries) to support NOAA data enrichment.